a0x8o/flink/docs/dev/stream/operators/windows.md

 ### Fire and Purge

 Once a trigger determines that a window is ready for processing, it fires, *i.e.*, it returns `FIRE` or `FIRE_AND_PURGE`.
 This is the signal for the window operator to emit the result of the current window.
-Given a window with a `WindowFunction` all elements are passed to the `WindowFunction` (possibly after passing them to an evictor).
+Given a window with a `ProcessWindowFunction` all elements are passed to the `ProcessWindowFunction` (possibly after passing them to an evictor).
-Windows with `ReduceFunction` of `FoldFunction` simply emit their eagerly aggregated result.
+Windows with `ReduceFunction`, `AggregateFunction`, or `FoldFunction` simply emit their eagerly aggregated result.

 When a trigger fires, it can either `FIRE` or `FIRE_AND_PURGE`.
 While `FIRE` keeps the contents of the window, `FIRE_AND_PURGE` removes its content.
 By default, the pre-implemented triggers simply `FIRE` without purging the window state.